 \subsubsection{Broader Context}

-Different, yet conceptually similar ideas have appeared in the context of cutting the computational cost of Bayesian Markov Chain Monte Carlo algorithms through subsampling: \citet{Korattikara_Chen_Welling_2014} introduce sequential hypothesis tests to reach the binary accept-reject decision in the Metropolis-Hastings algorithm on subsamples of the data set.
-Similarly, \citet{Bardenet_Doucet_Holmes_2014} estimate the accept-reject step on a random subset of the data, in a way that guarantees to coincide with the true accept-reject step with a user-specified probability. \citet{Maclaurin_Adams_2014} introduce an auxiliary binary variable $z_n \in \{0,1\}$, which allows to query only a subset of the data for the computation of the exact likelihood.
-And \cite{Quiroz_Kohn_Villani_Tran_2018} use a subsampling and bias-correction strategy to speed-up the sampling procedure.
-Here, \citet{Bardenet_Doucet_Holmes_2017} provides a summary and discussion of different approximations and their biases (and errors).
-We leave the corresponding analysis for our proposed approximation to future work.
+Different, yet conceptually similar ideas for how to cut the computational cost of Bayesian Markov-Chain-Monte-Carlo algorithms through subsampling have been proposed: \citet{Korattikara_Chen_Welling_2014} use sequential hypothesis tests to reach the binary accept-reject decision in the Metropolis-Hastings algorithm. \citet{Bardenet_Doucet_Holmes_2014} estimate the accept-reject step in such a way that it coincides with the true accept-reject step with a user-specified probability. \citet{Maclaurin_Adams_2014} introduce an auxiliary binary variable $z_n \in \{0,1\}$, which allows for querying only a subset of the data for the computation of the exact likelihood.
+And \cite{Quiroz_Kohn_Villani_Tran_2018} combine subsampling with a bias-correction strategy to speed-up the sampling procedure.
+A summary of different approaches is given by \citet{Bardenet_Doucet_Holmes_2017}.
+We leave the analysis for our proposed approximation to future work.